Google software engineer Chikai Ohazama recently noted the launch of

 Google X is being made available through Google Labs, the popular Web site search company’s self-described “technology playground” that showcases “favorite ideas that aren’t quite ready for prime time.”
 Ohazama said that Marissa Mayer, Google’s Director of Consumer Products, liked Google X enough to make it publicly available.
 “So after some spit and polish from some enthusiastic Googlers and the keen eye of the UI team, Google X is here.
 I hope all of you enjoy it – especially Mac users, who I’m sure will appreciate its lineage,” said Ohazama.

-Since this story was posted earlier today, Google has taken the page offline.
+Update: Since this story was posted earlier today, Google has taken the page offline.
 There was no explanation from Google why the page was removed or if it would return.